JMyczkowska/markdownTest/README.md

 inline `code` has back-ticks ` around it

-blocks of code should be wrapped with three back-ticks for example:
+blocks of code should be wrapped with three back-ticks, for example:
 ```
 let s = "JavaScript syntax highlighting";
 ```

 ## Blockquotes
 >Blockquotes look like description text or a quote
 >they are created with right pointing arrow

 ## Horizontal Lines